mnussbaumer/cssex/README.md

 None of this is yet implemented in the form of a consistent api nor totally defined, but if you have a use case for any of those open an issue to discuss.

 Other than that check the parser.ex to see how you can start an individual parser that can write to a file or return a binary with the result of the parsing.

-<div id="roadmap"></div>

-## Roadmap

-- Additional functionality related with dynamic generation and visualisation of CSS in a structured format.
-This is mostly for use cases outside of pure pre-processing and more to do with tree-shaking, automatic vendor-prefixing, searchable CSS definitions, etc.

-<div id="about"></div>

 ## About